Relative density: Basic calculation

-where g is the local acceleration due to gravity, V is the volume of the sample and of water (the same for both), ρ_{sample} is the density of the sample, ρH_{2}O is the density of water, W_{V} represents a weight obtained in vacuum, $\mathit{m}_\mathrm{sample}$ is the mass of the sample and $\mathit{m}_\mathrm{H_2 O}$ is the mass of an equal volume of water.
+where g is the local acceleration due to gravity, V is the volume of the sample and of water (the same for both), ρ_{sample} is the density of the sample, ρH_{2}O is the density of water, W_{V} represents a weight obtained in vacuum, $m_\mathrm{sample}$ is the mass of the sample and $m_\mathrm{H_2 O}$ is the mass of an equal volume of water.

 The density of water and of the sample varies with temperature and pressure, so it is necessary to specify the temperatures and pressures at which the densities or weights were determined.
-Measurements are nearly always made at 1 nominal atmosphere (101.325 kPa ± variations from changing weather patterns), but as specific gravity usually refers to highly incompressible aqueous solutions or other incompressible substances (such as petroleum products), variations in density caused by pressure are usually neglected at least where apparent specific gravity is being measured.
-For true (in vacuo) specific gravity calculations, air pressure must be considered (see below).
+Measurements are nearly always made at 1 nominal atmosphere (101.325 kPa ± variations from changing weather patterns), but as relative density usually refers to highly incompressible aqueous solutions or other incompressible substances (such as petroleum products), variations in density caused by pressure are usually neglected at least where apparent relative density is being measured.
+For true (in vacuo) relative density calculations, air pressure must be considered (see below).
 Temperatures are specified by the notation (T_{s}/T_{r}), with T_{s} representing the temperature at which the sample's density was determined and T_{r} the temperature at which the reference (water) density is specified.
 For example, SG (20 °C/4 °C) would be understood to mean that the density of the sample was determined at 20 °C and of the water at 4 °C. Taking into account different sample and reference temperatures, while SGH_{2}O = 1.000000 (20 °C/20 °C), it is also the case that SGH_{2}O = = 0.9982288 (20 °C/4 °C).
 Here, temperature is being specified using the current ITS-90 scale and the densities used here and in the rest of this article are based on that scale.
 On the previous IPTS-68 scale, the densities at 20 °C and 4 °C are 0.9982041 and 0.9999720 respectively, resulting in an SG (20 °C/4 °C) value for water of 0.998232.